vesoft-inc/nebula-docs/docs-2.0/nebula-studio/about-studio/st-ug-release-note.md

      - Support favorite historical statements.
      - Support the display of historical statements results.
      - Add graph exploration to the console.

+## v3.3.1(2022.05.07)

+- Fix
+  - Fix the problem that the import log is occasionally empty.